Quantum dimension witness with a single repeated operation

 A dimension witness is a control quantity, verifying if the system remains in the expected Hilbert space, consisting of a given (small) number of states.
 Its usual construction is based on the two-stage protocol, the initial preparation and final measurement \cite{gallego}, which are taken from several respective possibilities, and are independent of each other.
 Importantly, the preparation phase must be completed before the start of the measurement.
-Such early witnesses were based on linear inequalities, tested experimentally \cite{hendr,ahr,ahr2,dim1} but they could not detect e.g. small contributions from other states.
+Such early witnesses were based on linear inequalities, tested experimentally \cite{hendr,ahr,ahr2,dim1} but they could not detect, e.g., small contributions from other states.
 In the latter case, it would be better to use a nonlinear witness \cite{wgp,leak}.
 A completely robust witness must be based on equality, i.e., a quantity, which is exactly zero up to a certain dimension(a null test).
-The first such null dimension test was due to Sorkin \cite{sorkin}, \cite{sorkin} in the three-slit experiment \cite{tslit,btest1,btest2} testing Born's rule \cite{born}, belong to a family of precision tests of quantum mechanics, benchmarking our trust in fundamental quantum models and their actual realizations.
-The Sorkin test assumes known measurement operation while arbitrary initial states, and therefore does not provide the information of the initial state dimension but rather the measurement space, which was originally $3$ but can be generalized to higher values.
+The first such null dimension test was due to Sorkin \cite{sorkin} in the three-slit experiment \cite{tslit,btest1,btest2} testing Born's rule \cite{born}, belonging to a family of precision tests of quantum mechanics, benchmarking our trust in fundamental quantum models and their actual realizations.
+The Sorkin test assumes a known measurement operation whith arbitrary initial states, and therefore does not provide the information of the initial state dimension but rather the measurement space, which was originally $3$ but can be generalized to higher values.

 A more general witness test is the linear independence of the specific outcome probability $p(y|x)$ for the preparation $x$ independent from the measurement $y$ by a suitable determinant \cite{dim, chen,bb22}.
-For a qubit (dimension 2) it requires $5$ preparations and $4$ measurements.
+For a qubit (dimension 2) it requires five preparations and four measurements.
 The difficulty is that it takes minimally $4\times 5\times 2=40$ logical operations (gates) and $4\times 5=20$ measurements to get a single data point.
-Moreover, the choice of $x$ and $y$ is a matter of luck, because one cannot predict potential deviations.
+Moreover, the choice of $x$ and $y$ is a matter of luck, e.g., generated randomly \cite{opt}, because one cannot predict potential deviations.